qiuLimoges/mercure-totalsegmentator/README.md

 <br>

-## Quickly deploy test environment and run totalsegmentator module
+## Rapidly deploy in new Mercure test environment and run totalsegmentator module

 <br>